The Empress (TV series)

-The Empress (Die Kaiserin) is a 2022 German historical drama series based on the life of Empress Elisabeth of Austria, starring Devrim Lingnau in the title role, and Philip Froissant as Emperor Franz Joseph.
+The Empress (Die Kaiserin) is a German historical drama television series based on the life of Empress Elisabeth of Austria, starring Devrim Lingnau as her, and Philip Froissant as Franz Joseph I of Austria.
 It was released on Netflix on 29 September 2022.
 It was Netflix's second-most watched series worldwide for two weeks and the seventh most popular non-English series of 2022, with over 150 million hours streamed.
-On 8 November 2022, Netflix renewed it for a second season.
-Netflix also commissioned a companion novel, The Empress: A Novel, by Gigi Griffis, which published two days before the series premiered on the streaming service.
+On 8 November 2022, Netflix renewed it for a second season, which premiered on 22 November 2024.
+Netflix also commissioned a companion novel, The Empress: A Novel, by Gigi Griffis, which was published two days before the series premiered on the streaming service.
+On 27 January 2025, the series was renewed for a third and final season.

 Premise

-Sixteen-year-old Bavarian duchess Elisabeth "Sisi" falls in love with her sister's intended fiancé Emperor Franz Joseph and they marry.
-She moves to Vienna and finds herself navigating the complexity of court politics and her husband's scheming family.
-Her mother-in-law Sophia, who is also her aunt, antagonizes her almost immediately.
-Maximilian, Franz Joseph's younger brother, tries to outshine his older brother and prove that he is more worthy to rule.
+Sixteen-year-old Bavarian Duchess, Elisabeth "Sisi" von Wittelsbach, falls in love with Emperor Franz Joseph of Austria, the intended fiancé of her older sister, Duchess Helene, and they marry.
+Arriving in Vienna, Sisi finds herself navigating the complexity of court politics and her husband's scheming family.
+Her mother-in-law, Archduchess Sophie, who is also her aunt, antagonises her almost immediately.
+Maximilian, Franz Joseph's younger brother, tries to outshine his brother and prove that he is more worthy to rule.